Call us

 Your insurance claim can be rejected if you do not disclose all the information required for the insurance company to settle your claim.
 Likewise, misrepresentation or misstatement of facts also leads to claim rejection.
 This means that you have provided incorrect information on the proposal form or held back some crucial information from the insurance company regarding your health, risks, etc.

-Leaving the claim form incomplete and not providing all the details on the insurance proposal form are two of the most common mistakes people make while filing a claim and when purchasing an insurance policy.
-Unfortunately, both these mistakes can lead to claim rejection.
+Leaving the claim form incomplete and not providing all the details on the insurance proposal form are two of the most common mistakes people make while filing a claim.
+Unfortunately, both of these mistakes can lead to claim rejection.

 Yes, Tata AIA Life Insurance enables you to file an online claim through our official website.
-Alternatively, you can also locate any of our office branches and pay us a visit to file your claim.
+Alternatively, you can also locate any of our office branches and visit us to file your claim.

 Disclaimer